 - Applicants must arrange to three letters of recommendation sent directly to ABCCadministrator@myadlm.org.
 We cannot accept directly from the applicant.

-- If applicable, applicants must also arrange to have a letter of recommendation from their fellowship program director (see exemptions below) sent directly to ABCCadministrator@aacc.org.
-This is in addition to the three letters of recommendation.
+- If applicable, applicants must also arrange to have a letter of recommendation from their fellowship program director (see exemptions below) sent directly to ABCCadministrator@myadlm.org.
+This will serve as one of the three letters of recommendation required.
 We cannot accept directly from the applicant.

 - Of applicable, applicants must submit a letter of verification of alternate board certification (see exemptions below).
 Applicants may sent directly to ABCCadministrator@myadlm.org.

 - Applicants may provide additional supporting documentation such as cover letter, evidence of other certifications, statements of work experience, etc.